 After speaking with the police, seek medical attention.
 Not only will seeing a doctor right away increase your chances of a full recovery, but it will also help document your injuries and the treatment received.
 This can be useful if you need to prove the severity of your injuries later.

-Victims of pedestrian accidents could file a lawsuit against the at-fault driver.
+victim who was injured in a pedestrian accident could file a lawsuit against the at-fault driver.
 If you have been injured, financial compensation may be available for all of the financial and emotional losses you have suffered.

 Negligent drivers can be held accountable for medical bills, lost wages, the cost of rehabilitation services, pain and suffering, permanent injuries and emotional distress.
-An experienced injury lawyer can help you understand what your claim is worth and how you could go about pursuing fair compensation for your losses.
+An experienced pedestrian accident lawyer in Riverside can help you receive the compensation that you deserve and take on the insurance company of the negligent driver.

-Bisnar Chase has been representing Riverside accident victims for over three decades.
-We have collected over $300 million in compensation and we may be able to help you too.
-Call us now at 949-203-3814 for a free consultation!
+The law firm of Bisnar Chase has been representing Riverside accident victims for over 40 years.
+We have collected over $650 Million in compensation and we may be able to help you too.